Skip to...

 (5) Balance of State Zone (NOTE: SEE SUBSECTION 502(d)(6) BELOW FOR SPECIAL SEASONS AND CLOSURES.)

-Ducks (including Mergansers) From the third Saturday in October extending for 103 days.
+From the fourth Saturday in October extending for 98 days.

 Scaup: from November 7 extending for 86 days.